“Play like a champion today”

 1974 championship trophy

-And a visit to Norman would not be complete without eating at Ray’s Smokehouse BBQ owned by former OU player and New York Jet Darrol Ray.
+And a visit to Norman would not be complete without eating at Ray’s BBQ owned by former OU player and New York Jet Darrol Ray.

 Eat at Ray's and tell them I sent you.